cointobanks/lifetioncoin-docs/_includes/devdoc/guide_p2p_network.md

      https://github.com/dashpay/dash/commit/2e7009d67b862cf822a1c70e181de6af659a3096
      -->

-Dash Core tries to strike a balance between minimizing delays and avoiding unnecessary DNS seed use: if Dash Core has entries in its peer database, it spends up to 11 seconds attempting to connect to at least one of them before falling back to seeds; if a connection is made within that time, it does not query any seeds.
+Lifetioncoin Core tries to strike a balance between minimizing delays and avoiding unnecessary DNS seed use: if Lifetioncoin Core has entries in its peer database, it spends up to 11 seconds attempting to connect to at least one of them before falling back to seeds; if a connection is made within that time, it does not query any seeds.